 Maybe I’m just inconsiderate, but that has to be one of the most insane, ass backwards concepts to fathom.

-But (and here’s where things got seriously contentuous), I noticed in her and many feminists like her a sort of glaring contradiction that gets easily dismissed.
+But – and here’s where things got seriously contentuous – I also noted a glaring contradiction that gets easily dismissed by people like her.
 If the law allows a woman – willingly intoxicated – to be absolved of any sexual actions she made in that condition, shouldn’t it be fair to conclude the same for men?
 Would feminists be willing to concede that if a man has sex when he’s “too drunk” to make sober decisions, that he is no more responsible for the consequences of that sex (consequences like accidental pregnancy, passing on STDs, or even the woman’s post-sex regrets) as a woman?
 How can anybody seriously contend that a man, drunk by his own choice, has to bear full responsibility for actions committed in a drunken state while positing that a woman in the exact same situation is free of any responsibility?